Iran's national soccer team receives subdued welcome home - WHIZ News

-The players returned to Iran late Wednesday, a day their 1-0 loss.
+The players returned from Qatar late Wednesday, a day their 1-0 loss.
 Anti-government protesters, considering the team a symbol of the regime, had celebrated the loss in some Iranian cities with fireworks and cheers.

+One man was shot dead by Iranian security forces in northwest Iran for honking his car horn in support of the U.S. victory, according to the Oslo-based rights monitor Iran Human Rights.

 Iran’s treatment of the players will likely be scrutinized because they refrained from singing the country’s national anthem during their opening World Cup match.
 Many considered the move a show of solidarity with the protests.
 The team did sing the anthem in subsequent matches.